aladinelkhalil/react-ts-foundation-starter/src/todo/exercise.md

   }
   ```

-Render the list of todos which has been sent down from the _App_ component to the _TodoList_, which in turn renders each indivdual _Todo_.
+Render the list of todos which has been sent down from the _App_ component to the _TodoList_, which in turn renders each individual _Todo_.

 ## Part 2: Component state and event handling

 In this part, the list of todos will be managed as component state (in _App_).
-In order to manage this we need to up our skills in TS a litte.
+In order to manage this we need to up our skills in TS a little.
 These two links will help you on your way:

 Documentation (Very good): [Typescript](https://www.typescriptlang.org/)